 - Pip from Sequential Art is rather Genre Savvy on what happens when you go up into the attic to investigate a strange sound.

 Pip: I watch horror films.
 I should not be doing this without a chainsaw handy...

 - Pibgorn: Who am I to deny trite formula?

 - Orwing Battler in Lovecraft Is Missing is a pulp writer who basically finds himself in another pulp writer's universe.
 Naturally, he feels like he's in one of his own stories and will occasionally comment on the action.

 - Blue Hat from Gengame tends to make a lot of decisions based on genre conventions.
 Justified in that it's a video game in which the mechanics of her character are somewhat based around genre conventions.
-She also isn't very savvy about the actual comic's genre.

 - In Tripp, Poe's suggestion to disguise themselves in Narvan robes is born from watching a lot of Luke's blu-ray collection and noticing that most successful heroes are the ones who can infiltrate their targets.

 - Since Knights of Buena Vista is about a roleplaying group, the players are this, even knowing immediately that a baron NPC is a villain since Aristocrats Are Evil.

 - In ShootAround, surviving a Zombie Apocalypse is mostly a matter of genre-savvyness; for the most part, Adults Are Useless because they don't know the genre.

 - The characters in 1/0 converse with the author about the rules of their universe and the author's plans for them, and try to use this knowledge to stop him from killing them off.
 Petitus is particularly good at that last part.